-Transmission Provider, in coordination with MISO and its transmission owners, will formulate a mitigation plan to alleviate constraints on the local facilities of MISO that are identified during the respective DISIS processes.
+Transmission Provider, in coordination with MISO and its transmission owners, will formulate a mitigation plan to alleviate constraints on the local facilities of MISO that are identified during the respective DISIS and PSIS processes.
 Mitigations may include new Affected System upgrades.
 The cost of new Affected System upgrades identified by Transmission Provider and MISO through the process in this subsection (B) will be assigned to the SPP Interconnection Request(s) pursuant to the cost allocation process in Section 4.2.2 of this Attachment V.

 3.7 Withdrawal.